Zenika/zen-foot/README.md

 # Architecture of the application

 For more information about the architecture of the project, have a look at the [architecture document](./architecture.md)

+# Appstat

+Google App Engine appstat analytics is activated for this application.
+It is accessible through [app-url]/appstats.

+The page access is restricted to admins, i.e. to google accounts which are added as admins on the google application settings.